 James and Jamie outside the church in Saint Mere Eglise.

-James and Jamie on Utah Beach where 197 US casualties died on D-Day.
+Jamie and Chandler on Omaha Beach where approx 2000 US soldiers died on D-day.

 1 comment: